-Presently, the Commission issues four types of licenses under its Regulations concerning Interactive Gaming (amended April 17, 2013):
+Presently, the Commission issues four types of licenses under its Regulations concerning Interactive Gaming:

 - Interactive Gaming Licence (“IGL”): Issued to an approved hosting facility in Kahnawake.
 Only one IGL may only be issued at any given time.
 Since 1999, Mohawk Internet Technologies has held the sole IGL issued by the Commission.

-- Key Person Licence (“KPL”): Issued to at least one person who performs a managerial function for the entity that holds a CPA.
+- Key Person Licence (“KPL”): Issued to at least one person who performs managerial or operational functions for the entity that holds a CPA.
 The Commission considers the information contained in KPL’s to be confidential.